Oberes Belvedere

 Description

-Barrier-free accessibility
+Physical accessibility

-As audio texts: Audio guide to the collection
+To listen: Audio guide to the collection

-In sign language: Multimedia guide in ÖGS
+In sign language: Video guide in ÖGS and IS, in cooperation with the deaf association VITAF

 Target group-specific tours:

-• “Timelessly beautiful”: participation-oriented tour for people with dementia or forgetfulness and their companions
+• “Timelessly beautiful”: Participation-oriented tours for people with dementia or forgetfulness and their companions